enesYildiz69/entrapper-case/README.md

 # entrapper-case
-This is the repository for the case of entrapped
+This is the repository for the entrapeer case